 - Popular frameworks like PHP, Ruby, Java, and Node used in containers

 List of Docker Terms:

 Top Reasons Why Executing ASP .NET Application In Docker Container Is Fruitful

-Docker is basically designed for server-based apps that execute in the background, it can’t be used for desktop apps, because of lack of integration of user interface between the tool and Windows host.
-Hence, amongst the Microsoft family of products, it turns apt for WCF, .NET console apps and other ASP .NET products.
+Docker is basically designed for server-based apps that execute in the background, it can’t be used for desktop apps, because of the lack of integration of user interface between the tool and Windows host.
+Hence, amongst the Microsoft family of products, it turns apt for WCF, .NET console apps, and other ASP .NET products.

 Let us now go through the major pointers as to why software companies go with Docker to achieve their goals amidst stiff competition.